Project AROS Lab brings together a diverse and interdisciplinary group of researchers, including scholars, faculty and students.

 Aleyna Uslu

-Aleyna Uslu is set to graduate from Montclair State University in May 2026 with a major in Psychology and a minor in Business Administration.
-Her future plans include pursuing a career in neuropsychology and psychiatric research.
+Aleyna Uslu will graduate from Montclair State University in May 2026 with a major in Psychology and a minor in Business Administration.
+She plans to attend graduate school to pursue a career in occupational therapy and psychiatric research.
 She looks forward to applying the research skills gained from her internship to future projects and career opportunities.

 Laila Wright